bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part4.md

 The device performance timing result confirms that most of the time is spent executing the OpenCL kernel.
 Notice that the time spent executing our SinJulia kernel is almost identical to the time spent in the host API call `clFinish`.
-We can also observe the global work size for the OpenCL kernel.
+We can also observe the ND-range specified for the SinJulia kernel, such as the global work size and the local work-group size.
-The tutorial application does not specify a local work-group size, so it shows up as `NULL` in the report, but if a local work-group size were specified it would be included in the report also.
+The tutorial application does not specify a local work-group size, so it shows up as `NULL` in the report, but if a local work-group size were specified it would also be included in the report.

-Since we know most of the execution time of our application is spent executing the OpenCL kernel we know where to focus our optimization efforts.
+Since we know most of the execution time of our application is spent executing the OpenCL kernel we should focus our optimization efforts there.
-We can generally improve OpenCL execution time on the device by optimizing the ND-range when we execute our kernel or the kernel code itself.
+We can generally improve OpenCL execution time on the device by optimizing the ND-range for our kernel or the kernel code itself.
 In this case, the global work size looks peculiar.
 In fact, a closer examination indicates that the global work size is prime in both dimensions!
 This is not ideal, since our kernel is compiled to require uniform work groups, meaning that the kernel is executing with a local work size equal to one.